16 Hidden Door Ideas — Make Your Home Super Streamlined by Concealing Passages and Storage

 How do you make a simple hidden door?

-Often you'll work with your builder who will have specialist knowledge of how to integrate a hidden door into your cabinets and millwork, but there are also plenty of DIY hidden door ideas out there.
+Often you'll work with your contractor who will have specialist knowledge of how to integrate a hidden door into your cabinets and millwork, but there are also plenty of DIY hidden door ideas out there.

 The easiest kind is with a flush, jib door, and you'll need to source hidden hinges (like these invisible door hinges from Amazon) which are often used for cabinets.
 These hinges allow you to fix the door in place without any visible fixtures, and can be adjusted to ensure your door is level with the wall.